mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

 `String` can be constructed on the network.
 That is, the syntax `y = "abcd"` is supported.

-Use str() to change the constant value to string, str.format() can use to format the string, but not supported to input a kwarts type arguments and the argument of format function cannot be a variable.
+Use str() to change the constant value to string, str.format() can use to format the string, but not supported to input a kwargs type arguments and the argument of format function cannot be a variable.

 For example: